Google Translate Disclaimer

 • New research also shows that food-insecure adolescents face greater risk of injury.

-• Food-insecure adults experience poorer physical and mental health, including higher rates of depression, anxiety, infections, and chronic diseases and conditions such as diabetes, high blood pressure and heart disease.
+• Food-insecure adults experience poorer physical and mental health, including higher rates of depression, diabetes, high blood pressure and heart disease

 • Adults living in food-insecure households are more likely to delay, reduce, or skip prescription medication due to cost.